Bay Leaf, Sweet Essential Oil Properties (Laurus nobilis)

 The early Roman and Greeks used bay laurel as a symbol of reward and glory.
 It was the greatest honor to be crowned with a bay laurel wreath.
 Recipients of the bay laurel wreath were kings, priests, prophets, scholars, poets, athletes and soliders.
 It was valued for its memory-improvement properties and used for insect stings, painful joints and inflammation.

 Bay Leaf, Sweet Essential Oil Uses and Benefits

-Documented Properties for aromatherapy include analgesic, antibacterial, anticoagulant, antifungal, antineuralgic, antioxidant, antirheumatic, antiseptic, antispasmodic, aastringent, carminative, cholagogue, digestive, diruetic, emetic, expectorant, hepatic, hypotensor, insect repellent, laxative, nervine, sedative, stimulant, stomachic, tonic.
+Documented properties of bay leaf for aromatherapy include analgesic, antibacterial, anticoagulant, antifungal, antineuralgic, antioxidant, antirheumatic, antiseptic, antispasmodic, aastringent, carminative, cholagogue, digestive, diruetic, emetic, expectorant, hepatic, hypotensor, insect repellent, laxative, nervine, sedative, stimulant, stomachic, tonic.

-Bay Leaf essential oil has a long history of use as a pain reliever for arthritic aches and pains, lower back pain, earaches, and sore muscles and sprains.
-It should be used in moderation, since it easily overpowers other aromas and causes drowsiness.
-It is a warming oil which promotes circulation and perspiration.
-Bay Leaf essential oil is also calming and helps reduce stress.
+Bay leaf essential oil has a long history of use as a pain reliever for arthritic aches and pains, lower back pain, earaches, and sore muscles and sprains.
+This oil should be used in moderation, as it easily overpowers other aromas and causes drowsiness.
+Bay leaf is a warming oil which promotes circulation and perspiration.
+The oil is also calming and helps reduce stress.

 See our references at the bottom of this page for additional information.